- Townsville: February, July

 3 years full-time

-Manage human impacts and preserve dynamic marine environments while studying in JCU's advanced research aquariums and laboratories.
 Undertake research at the JCU Orpheus Island Research Station, or on-site at various coral reef, island, seagrass and mangrove environments visited when completing this degree.
+Develop a deep understanding of marine systems while studying in JCU's advanced research aquariums and laboratories.
+Learn how to best manage human impacts and preserve dynamic marine and coastal environments.

-Build networks with the international cohort who study this degree, and with the concentration of marine scientists and managers located in north Queensland.
+Build networks with international students who study this degree, and with the concentration of marine scientists and managers located in north Queensland.
 Opportunities may also exist to undertake an exchange program with an international university.

 About JCU's Bachelor of Marine Science

-Pursue your passion for the ocean and marine life at the best marine science university in the world*.
-James Cook University’s Bachelor of Marine Science degree is a comprehensive course studying the elements of the ocean with a strong focus on first-hand experiences.
-Access diverse learning environments including the Daintree Rainforest and Orpheus Island on the Great Barrier Reef.
+Pursue your passion for the ocean and marine science with a JCU Bachelor of Marine Science - a comprehensive science degree studying the elements of the ocean with a strong focus on first-hand experiences.
+Access diverse learning environments including Orpheus Island on the Great Barrier Reef.

 A Marine Science School with World-Class Teaching and Learning

-JCU’s marine science degree has a focus on the sustainability of the oceans and is ideal for students interested in physical and chemical science, or an oceanography degree.
+JCU’s marine science degree has a focus on the sustainability of the oceans and coasts and is ideal for students interested in developing solid foundations in the biological, physical and chemical sciences relevant to coastal and ocean systems.
 Specialist marine science degrees suit those interested in sustainably managing healthy marine ecosystems.

 Study Marine Science in the Most Beautiful Locations on Earth